Zireaelst/Sandwich-Attack-Alert-Tool-for-Solana/README.md

 # Sandwich Attack Detector for Solana

 A real-time monitoring tool designed to detect and alert users about potential sandwich attacks on decentralized exchanges (DEXes) within the Solana ecosystem.

+## 🎯 Hackathon Context

+This project was developed as part of the [Validator.com Sandwich Attack Shield Challenge](https://earn.superteam.fun/listing/validator-com-sandwich-attack-shield-challenge/) on Superteam Earn.
+The goal is to detect and mitigate sandwich attacks on Solana decentralized exchanges, while educating users and developers about protective mechanisms.

 ## 📖 What Are Sandwich Attacks?